-Dr. W. James Jacob is Professor of Higher Education Leadership and Chairperson of the Department of Leadership at the University of Memphis College of Education.
+Dr. W. James Jacob is Professor of Higher Education Leadership and Chairperson of the Department of Leadership at the University of Memphis.
+He also serves as Co-Director of the Center for the Study of Higher Education and as a member of the Leadership Memphis Executive Program.
 Prior to this, he served for 10 years at the University of Pittsburgh as Director of the Institute for International Studies in Education.
-His research interests include higher education management; indigenous education issues of culture, language, and identity as they relate to post-secondary education; HIV/AIDS multisectoral prevention, capacity building, and principles of good governance; quality assurance; organizational development; higher education strategic planning; and organizational effectiveness.
-His teaching interests and experience are in the areas of higher education management, strategic planning, human resource management, policy analysis, program evaluation, international development, research ethics, and organizational leadership and strategy.
+His research interests include higher education leadership, community engagement, interdisciplinary partnerships, faculty development, quality assurance, organizational development, higher education strategic planning, and organizational effectiveness.
+His teaching experience is in the areas of higher education management, strategic planning, human resource management, financial management, policy analysis, program evaluation, research ethics, and organizational leadership and strategy.

 Dr. Jacob holds master’s degrees in Organizational Behavior (Marriott School of Management) and International Development (Kennedy Center for International Studies) from Brigham Young University and a PhD in Education from the University of California, Los Angeles.
 He is married to an art educator, Natalie, and they are the parents of three children.